Course Outline

 Course Learning Outcomes On successful completion of this course, you should be able to...
 Graduate Qualities Mapping Completing these tasks successfully will contribute to you becoming...
 Professional Standard Mapping * Australian Association of Social Workers

-1 Identify and reflect on personal values and practices and how these align with MSWQ program values.
+1 Develop a professional identity by reflecting on personal values and practices and how these align with MSWQ program values and AASW Code of Ethics.
 Knowledgeable

 Creative and critical thinker